ksfunc/vscode-sticky-selection/README.md

 ]
 ```

-In this way, you can also support other movement commands, including those from third-party extensions.
+In this way, other movement keys can also be supported, including those from third-party extensions.

-By default, Sticky Selection mode remains active even when performing actions like cut and paste.
-You can exit the mode after these actions by passing them as arguments to the `sticky-selection.exitStickySelectionMode` command, as shown below:
+By default, the editor does not exit Sticky Selection mode after performing actions like cut and paste.
+To configure the editor to exit Sticky Selection mode after these actions, pass them as arguments to the `sticky-selection.exitStickySelectionMode` command, as follows:

 ```json
 [